jlustigy/coronagraph/README.md

 A Python noise model for directly imaging exoplanets with a space based coronagraph

 # Examples

+Use coronagraph noise model to generate an observation of high-resolution SMART output:
 ```python
 # Import coronagraph package
 import coronagraph as cg